 Travel with your Chinchilla Pet

-Before the trip find an available vet specialist with good chinchilla experience in the new place.
+Before the trip, find an available vet specialist with good chinchilla experience in the new place.
 Do a small research on the internet or find local rescue services.
-You may need vet`s advices during your vacation.
-Often in a new place, you may notice an absence of normal behaviours.
+You may need a vet’s bits of advice during your vacation.
+Often in a new place, you may notice an absence of normal behaviors.
 Unusual medical problems may also occur.
 When you arrive, try to provide your exotic pet with its routine procedures – place it in its common cage, give it its favorite food and even walk it in a secured place.

 Do not leave your chinchilla alone for long hours because your exotic pet may feel stressed in this unusual surrounding.
 An interesting but not well-known fact is that the chinchilla could make squeaky noises and that could be very frustrating for the hotel guests.
 To prevent the people around from complaining, simply leave the chinchilla cage underneath a lamp.